+Consider this.
 Instead of one figure, go for the top of a range based on the salary research you’ve done and what you know to be your worth based on credentials, experience and talent.
 Another alternative is to state that your salary requirements are negotiable based upon the position and the overall total compensation package and force the interviewer to name a number.
 In fact, when you add the value of your current benefits, your number should increase accordingly.
 This is especially important when addressing “current salary” requests.

-Finally, consider your approach.
-Is your supervisor a straight shooter or do they prefer to be warmed up to a request?
+Be Thoughtful of Negotiating Styles: Finally, consider the best approach.
+Is your supervisor’s negotiating style more of a straight shooter or do they prefer to be warmed up to a request?
 Regardless, be sure your tone is positive, persuasive and definitely not braggy or confrontational.
-Career Coaching can not only help you develop a strategy and talking points when it comes to money and your career happiness; but is a great process for removing emotional triggers and building confidence in your approach.
-Resources that will help you succeed include Negotiate With Confidence. www.Salary.com; Indeed, Career Builder and the U.S. Department of Labor statistics.
+Career coaching can not only help you develop a strategy and talking points when it comes to money and your career, but is a great process for removing emotional triggers and building confidence in your salary negotiation approach.

 I hope this article provided you with a few applicable ideas for succeeding in an interview.
 I would be honored if you shared this on social media.
 And speaking of sharing, please share your own ideas and experiences below.
 Together, we can build a happier career community that focuses on supporting each other’s success.